wkeeling/selenium-wire/README.rst

 ``driver.har``
     A JSON formatted HAR archive of HTTP transactions that have taken place.
 HAR capture is turned off by default, and you must set the ``enable_har`` `option`_ to ``True`` before using ``driver.har``.

+``driver.iter_requests()``
+    Returns an iterator over captured requests.
+Useful when dealing with a large number of requests.

 ``driver.request_interceptor``
     Used to set a request interceptor.